-If you have acne-prone skin, sunscreen can feel risky.
+If you have acne-prone skin, sunscreen can feel like a gamble.

 The good news?
-Modern mineral sunscreens are lighter, more refined, and often better tolerated by breakout-prone skin.
+Modern mineral sunscreens formulated with zinc oxide are lighter, non-comedogenic, and often better tolerated by acne-prone and oily skin types.

 For broader mineral sunscreen picks across skin types, see our

-👉 Best Mineral Sunscreens for Face Protection (2026 Update)
+👉 Best Mineral Sunscreen for Face (2026 Guide & Comparison)

-Why Mineral Sunscreen Is Often Better for Acne-Prone Skin
+Why Mineral Sunscreen Is Better for Acne-Prone Skin (Backed by Dermatologists)

 Mineral formulas are often: